Suffolk Coast & Heaths National Landscape – Shingle Shores, Heathland, and Big Skies

-The Suffolk Coast & Heaths National Landscape is one of England’s most peaceful and ecologically rich regions for walking holidays, shaped by wide beaches, quiet estuaries, open heaths, pine forests, and low coastal cliffs.
-Stretching from Lowestoft in the north to the Stour Estuary in the south, it offers an ever-changing blend of shoreline, saltmarsh, woodland, and heathland — ideal for slow, self-guided exploration.
+The Suffolk Coast & Heaths National Landscape is one of England’s most peaceful and ecologically rich regions for walking adventures, forming a distinctive part of the East of England.
+Shaped by wide beaches, quiet estuaries, open heaths, pine forests, and low coastal cliffs, the landscape stretches from Lowestoft in the north to the Stour Estuary in the south.
+It offers an ever-changing blend of shoreline, saltmarsh, woodland, and heathland — ideal for slow, self-guided exploration.

 Long-distance routes such as the Suffolk Coast Path and the Sandlings Walk thread together coastal towns, nature reserves, and historic villages including Southwold, Aldeburgh, Dunwich, and Orford.
 Inland, forest tracks and estuary paths provide quieter walking, with sweeping river views along the Alde, Deben, Blyth, Orwell, and Stour.

-With welcoming coastal towns, car-free rail access, and a wide range of independent places to stay close to the trails, this is one of the UK’s finest destinations for relaxed, nature-led walking and outdoor breaks.
+With welcoming coastal towns, strong rail connections, and a wide range of independent places to stay close to the trails, this is one of the UK’s finest destinations for relaxed, self-guided walking and outdoor breaks.

 Where to Walk in the Suffolk Coast & Heaths